renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 - authServerUrl
     - `string`
-    - The auth server’s URL.
+    - The auth server's URL.
 - apiKey
     - `string`
     - The API key.
 Used to authorize requests to the server.